-Make sure your child has a current and active Health Care Plan with ESD 112 prior to the first day of care.
+Make sure your child has a current and active Health Care Plan on file with ESD 112 prior to the first day of care.
 Our center is a peanut free location.
-If your child is choosing to access meals through the school district, they will make necessary accommodations.
 ESD 112 will make accommodations to snacks available to children.
-We follow the school district’s procedures for health care plans.

-Children five and older may be exempt, but only if the child has one of following three conditions that prevent them from wearing a mask:
+Children five and older may be exempt, but only if the child has one of following three conditions that prevent them from wearing a mask.
+Families may be required to complete an exemption form and provide a note from their medical provider or have documented medical information.

 Wearing a mask is an expectation in the program and our staff is working with children and families to help everyone to understand the importance of wearing a mask.
 We communicate this expectation to children and families up front and provide reminders to children, as needed.